 In order to get the best results with your photography you will need to know your gear inside and out.
 Make sure that you know all of the important functions on your camera and how to use them.
 Know how your lenses perform in different situations and when they will get the best results.
 Know how to effectively use the filters in your camera bag.

 Post processing is a critical aspect of digital photography, and once you feel comfortable with Lightroom and/or Photoshop you can take your photography to the next level.
 Post processing isn’t going to allow you to turn poor quality photos into great photos, but it will help you to transform good photos to great ones.
 If you’re just getting started with post processing we have two free online courses that can help:

 Many of the best photographers have developed their own style that helps them to stand out.
 Developing your own style could involve deciding to focus on a particular subject or genre, shooting a certain style of photo, or using a similar approach in post processing with all of your photos.
 For some ideas, see 5 Tips to Find Your Own Style.

 Finding inspiration for your work is a great way to keep your creativity flowing.
 You can gain inspiration from viewing the work of other photographers, studying art, observing nature, or whatever works to inspire you.
 There are plenty of great websites like 500px and Behance where you can browse the work of other photographers to get ideas and find inspiration that you can put into use in your own work.

 9. Don’t Try to Do it All at Once

 Don’t set expectations for yourself that are not realistic.
 You shouldn’t expect to go from novice to expert in a short period of time.
 Don’t try to master everything at once.
 Instead, focus on improvement in one area at a time.
-Finally, by focusing your efforts you’ll be able to learn quickly, you’ll see the results of your efforts, and you will gain confidence as you continue to improve.
+By focusing your efforts you’ll be able to learn quickly, you’ll see the results of your efforts, and it will impact your confidence as you continue to improve.